 • If not, how could that be improved?

 We do recommend you have a serious think about whether you are overdependent on spreadsheets.
-The ICAEW recently published a guide: Twenty Principles for Good Spreadsheet Practice in which they say ‘business decisions costing millions of pounds rest on spreadsheet modelling.
+The ICAEW published a guide: Twenty Principles for Good Spreadsheet Practice in which they say ‘business decisions costing millions of pounds rest on spreadsheet modelling.
 Yet studies suggest that 90% of them contain mistakes’.

 They also said smaller businesses lose a great deal of money through spreadsheets lacking integrity checks and documentation.